 The decision to enhance your breasts through cosmetic surgery is just the first step in a highly personal process that involves several choices.
-Board-certified plastic surgeon Dr. Josh Olson can listen to your goals and preferences during a consultation and can help you understand the options you have for breast implants at his practice in Paradise Valley and Gilbert, AZ.
+Board-certified plastic surgeon Dr. Josh Olson can listen to your goals and preferences during a consultation and can help you understand the options you have for breast implants at his practice in Gilbert, AZ.

-Dr. Olson can talk you through each one of these issues, also important considerations for breast reconstruction patients.
+Dr. Olson can talk you through each one of these options, also important considerations for breast reconstruction patients.
 Each choice should be influenced by physical characteristics, including your body’s frame, your skin elasticity, and the amount of breast tissue you have.
 Review the sections below for more information about each of your options.

 Meet Dr. Josh Olson

 As a board-certified plastic surgeon in Gilbert, AZ, Dr. Josh Olson uses his world-class cosmetic plastic surgery training to meet all the aesthetic needs of the women and men he serves.
 What can he do for you?